-Each section of the Index highlights best practices from institutions that submitted reports in the 12 months prior to July 1, 2016.
-Highlighted initiatives were selected based on innovative efforts and level of impact in advancing sustainability.
-Institutions that submit STARS reports annually have the opportunity to be highlighted every year.
+Each section of the SCI highlights best practices from institutions that submitted reports in the 12 months prior to July 1, 2017.
+Highlighted initiatives were selected based on level of innovation and overall impact in advancing sustainability.
+Diversity in institution type, country, region and other characteristics were also taken into account.
+Institutions that submit STARS reports annually have the opportunity to be highlighted in the SCI every year.